lemlac/mulem/docs/reference.md

 #### `await`

 Exits out of a function with an `Async` type.
-The return type of the function must be of type `Async T` where T is the type that the async will return in the end.
-The return value of the async instance is determined the same way as a non-async function.
+The return type of the function must be of type `Async T` where T is the type that the asynchronous value will resolve in the end.
+The return value of the asynchronous instance is determined the same way as a non-asynchronous function.
 Use of `await` will infer the return type as `Async T`.

 ```
 asyncFn(a, b): Async Int =